amiewei/boundary-hcp-docker-lab/README.md

 chmod +x ./start.sh
 ```

 3. Execute the command to do the configuraiton.
+(Best to wait for a few till worker is setup in Boundary)

 ```
 ./start.sh